ibm-cloud-docs/openshift/openshift_routes.md

 To use routes to privately expose your apps, create a new router and change the service that exposes the router to a private load balancer.
 The router is assigned an IP address through which private requests are forwarded to your app.
 {: shortdesc}

-1. Create a router that is named `router-private`.
+1. Create a router that is named `router-private` in the project where your app is deployed.
 A service that exposes the private router is also automatically created.
   ```
   oc adm router router-private --replicas=2 --service-account=router -n <project> --images registry.ng.bluemix.net/armada-master/iksorigin-ose-haproxy-router:v3.11.154
   ```